-Limit Kept at 20,000 for Live Events in Teams, Yammer, and Stream
+Limit Kept at 20,000 for Live Events Organized in Teams, Yammer, and Stream

-Reflecting the fact that Covid-19 means that people can no longer gather in large numbers for in-person events, in May Microsoft temporarily increased the normal attendee limit for live events run through Teams, Yammer, or Stream.
-The increase is from 10,000 to 20,000 attendees and was due to revert to 10,000 on July 1, 2020 and reflects the steady growth in large online events run by Office 365 tenants.
+Reflecting the fact that the Covid-19 pandemic means that people can no longer gather in large numbers for in-person events, in May 2020 Microsoft temporarily increased the normal attendee limit for live events run through Teams, Yammer, or Stream.
+The increase is from 10,000 to 20,000 attendees.

-For customers needing to run even larger online events, Microsoft has a live events assistance program that can increase the limit for an event to 100,000 attendees, which should be enough to cater for even the largest events, like the Microsoft Ignite 2020 conference in September.
+For customers needing to run even larger online events, Microsoft has a live events assistance program that can increase the limit for an event to 100,000 attendees, which should be enough to cater for even the largest events.

 Online Events Popular While In-Person Events Decline